zoeyzhao19/my-first-nest/README.md

 - mongo replica sets support

 ## Usage
-- use docker to run mongo and redis containers
+- This repo provide an optional `docker-compose.yaml` usage to run mongo and redis,  or you can run mongo and redis on your local machine
-- update system host file for mongo replica sets mapping
+- **If using docker compose to serve the mongo service**, then update system host file for mongo replica set mapping

   ```
   127.0.0.1 mongo1